-Winner of the Palme d’Or at the 2018 Cannes Film Festival, Shoplifters is an exploration of relationships from director Hirokazu Kore-eda, who previously explored similar themes in the acclaimed 2015 film Our Little Sister.
+Winner of the Palme d’Or at the 2018 Cannes Film Festival, Shoplifters is an exploration of relationships from director Hirokazu Kore-eda; known for exploring themes of family and belonging in a career spanning more than two decades and over a dozen feature films, including the acclaimed After Life, Nobody Knows and Our Little Sister.

 After one of their shoplifting sessions, they come across and open their doors to a little girl who seemingly has no one to care for her – at first reluctant to shelter the girl, they agree to take care of her after learning of the hardships she faces.
 The family dynamic shifts but they all live happily together, until an unforeseen event upsets the delicate balance they have created.

-Gradually, we discover the circumstances that brought them to where they are, we learn about each of them, becoming more involved in their lives the more time we spend with them.
-We see each of their flaws and learn of their past, each has a story that shaped them, but it’s hard to imagine a more caring family.
+Gradually, we discover the circumstances that brought them to where they are, we learn about each of them, becoming more involved in their lives – we see each of their flaws and learn of their past, each has a story that shaped them, but it’s hard to imagine a more caring family.

 It builds to a defining moment where one decision completely reshapes their lives, resulting in a test of their relationships nobody could prepare for.